- > How to use the touch controls on top of the HomePod

 However, if you don’t know you can’t ask, so in this article we will run through some of the things you can do with the HomePod, and show you how to do them.
 We also have a complete list of things you can ask Siri on the HomePod here.

-To use your HomePod, you first need to set it up, and to do that you need an iPhone, iPad, or iPod touch running iOS 11.2.5 or later.
+To use your HomePod, you first need to set it up, and to do that you need an iPhone, iPad, or iPod touch running iOS 11.2.5 or later - and for some new features you will need iOS 12 on your iPhone and the associated HomePod update (iOS 12.1.1).
 Read this to find out how to update your iOS device.

 You also need to be signed in to iCloud on your iPad or iPhone, have iCloud Keychain switched on as well as Two Factor Authentication.
 It's also necessary to turn on Bluetooth on the iPhone, iPad or iPod you are using to set up the HomePod and make sure you are connected to the WiFi network.